TITLE 77: PUBLIC HEALTH

 1) The pump shall be submersible.

-2) The pump shall be designed to handle wastewater and a minimum of 1/2 inch diameter solids.
+2) The pump shall be designed to handle wastewater and a minimum of ½- inch diameter solids.

 3) The pump shall be capable of delivering the required flow at the design total dynamic head.
 The discharge pipe shall be the same size or larger than the discharge of the pump.

-4) The pump shall be constructed of corrosion resistant materials.
+4) The pump shall be constructed of corrosion-resistant materials.

-b) Pump Chambers
+b) Pumping Chambers

 2) The volume of the pumping chamber shall be sufficient to provide the desired dosing volume, space for controls, space for setting the pump, reserve capacity malfunction and flow-back after the pump shuts off (volume of manifold and laterals).

-3) A reserve capacity above the active pumping volume equal to one-half day's design flow shall be provided if single pumps are used.
+3) A reserve capacity above the active pumping volume equal to ½ day's design flow shall be provided if single pumps are used.
 A reserve volume is not needed if siphons or dual pumps are used.

 4) An access riser shall extend at least 6 inches above the ground surface.